Corypburns/SQL-Injection-Detection-ML/README.md

 ```
 <br><br>

 What this is going to do is split the dataset 80-20, where 80% is for training, and 20% is for testing.
 It is best practice to make the larger percentage of the dataset for training purposes.
-The split is the same across all models, but it can be adjusted to whichever split you would like; just make sure there is enough data for the training (having a larger testing value compared to the training values will yield terrible results.)
+The split is the same across all models, but it can be adjusted to whichever split you would like; just make sure there is enough data for the training (having a larger testing value compared to the training values will yield rough results.)